 |Sand To Snow National Monument (BLM)

 One of three new California national monuments created February 2016, Sand To Snow adjoins Joshua Tree National Park to the east and the San Bernardino National Forest to the west, and it spans a wide range of elevation, from low desert plains and the riparian ravines of Big Morongo Canyon Preserve, to the 11,500 foot summit of San Gorgonio Mountain.
-Access is from side tracks off the one main road through the preserve, Hwy 62.
+Access is from side routes off the one main road through the preserve, Hwy 62, or from Hwy 38 across the higher elevations.

 |Santa Monica Mountains National Recreation Area (NPS)